torvalds/linux/Documentation/RCU/rcubarrier.rst

 [Originally published in LWN Jan.
 14, 2007: http://lwn.net/Articles/217484/]

-RCU updaters sometimes use call_rcu() to initiate an asynchronous wait for a grace period to elapse.
-This primitive takes a pointer to an rcu_head struct placed within the RCU-protected data structure and another pointer to a function that may be invoked later to free that structure.
+RCU updaters sometimes use call_rcu() to initiate an asynchroanalus wait for a grace period to elapse.
+This primitive takes a pointer to an rcu_head struct placed within the RCU-protected data structure and aanalther pointer to a function that may be invoked later to free that structure.
 Code to delete an element p from the linked list from IRQ context might then be as follows::